NIRISS SOSS Recommended Strategies

 NIRISS SOSS observations can be readout in full frame mode or with one of two subarrays (SUBSTRIP256 or SUBSTRIP96).

-An overview of TSO capabilities for the SOSS mode is discussed in a dedicated NIRISS-Specific TSO Observations Methods article.
-Additional advice is given below.
+Advice about TSO capabilities for the SOSS mode is given below.

 Minimizing contamination from nearby objects